 - Online Course Enrollment Fee Students registering for online classes are charged a $25-per-credit-hour fee for all blended and online courses to help pay for additional student services including tutoring, advising, and library services.
 The fee also provides for faculty support services, technology infrastructure, maintenance and upgrades.

 - Student Health and Counseling Fee A mandatory $80 health fee is charged to students registered for six or more credits of instructional activities emanating from the Portland and/or Gorham campus for fall and spring semesters.
 Such activities include independent study, internships, field experiences, etc. Credits for regular classes taken at off-campus locations are omitted when determining this fee.

-Optional coverage is available to students who register for fewer than six credits.
+For students taking fewer than 6 credits, a health fee may be applied if they plan to make use of the services available at Health and Counseling services.
 For more information about the services covered by the student health and counseling fee and the cost of enrolling, contact University Health and Counseling Services.

 - Student Health Insurance All undergraduate students enrolled in 9 or more credit hours and graduate students enrolled in 6 or more credit hours are required by the University of Maine System to maintain health insurance coverage.
 Additional information about the health insurance requirement is available from University Health and Counseling Services at 207-780-5411 or at http://usm.maine.edu/uhcs.

-- Summer Session Administration Fee Students registering for Summer Session classes are assessed a $35.00 fee to support summer administrative costs.
+- Summer Session Administration Fee Students registering for Summer Session classes are assessed a one time $35.00 fee to support summer administrative costs.